fbpx

 Praying hands hosta

-21. Praying hands hosta
+22. Praying Hands hosta

-Praying hands hosta is a unique specimen plant with thin twisted upright leaves.
+Praying Hands hosta is a unique specimen plant with thin, twisted upright leaves.
 The dark green leaves have a very thin yellow edge, highlighting the twists in the foliage.
 The leaves are almost rolled up and rise upward from the base of the plant, bending outwards toward the tip.
-This is a very interesting variegated hosta variety to add to your garden!

 Queen josephine hosta

-22. Queen Josephine hosta
+23. Queen Josephine hosta

 ‘Queen Josephine’ is a medium-sized variegated hosta with glossy dark green leaves that have yellow edges.
 The edges of the leaves turn a glossy ivory white as the season progresses.
-Queen Josephine is a good variegated hosta to consider if you prefer the look of shiny glossy leaves.
+Queen Josephine is a good variegated hosta to consider if you prefer the look of shiny, glossy leaves.

-23. Paradigm
+24. Paradigm

 ‘Paradigm’ is a large hosta with thick chartreuse leaves that have dark green edges.
 The leaves are puckered and overlap to create a wide mound of rippled leaves.
 The thick leaves make this hosta naturally resistant to slugs and snails.